ndrean/caching_an_api/README.md

 ### Mnesia system event handler

 We use the Mnesia system event handler by declaring `:mnesia.subscribe(:system)`.
 We have a `handle_info` call in the Cache module to log the message.

-### Disc persisted folder

-> the documentation says that "the directory must be UNIQUE for each node.
-"Two nodes must never share the same directory".

-You can add a node specific name in the "config/confi.exs" file.
-For example: `config :mnesia, dir: 'mndb_#{Node.self()}'`.
-The "config/config.exs" is used at **build time**, before compilation and dependencies loading).
-If the folder doesn't exist, it will be created.

 ### Single node mode startup